-5.6 Polar Science Radar Informatics Related work
+5.6.
+Polar Science Radar Informatics Related work

-Most glaciology work on radar data has relied on human annotators [124], which has significantly limited the speed and scale at which polar data can be analyzed.
-Early automatic annotation techniques for ground-penetrating radar focused on finding boundaries between layers in 2-d radar echograms, typically using basic image processing techniques like region growing [125], [126], edge detection [127], level sets [128], or active contours [129].
-Other papers have proposed techniques based on graphical model inference, which can be less sensitive to noise by explicitly modeling uncertainty and combining weak sources of evidence [46]-[48], [130].
+Most glaciology work on radar data has relied on human annotators [125], which has significantly limited the speed and scale at which polar data can be analyzed.
+Early automatic annotation techniques for ground-penetrating radar focused on finding boundaries between layers in 2-d radar echograms, typically using basic image processing techniques like region growing [126], [127], edge detection [128], level sets [129], or active contours [130].
+Other papers have proposed techniques based on graphical model inference, which can be less sensitive to noise by explicitly modeling uncertainty and combining weak sources of evidence [47]-[49], [131].
 These techniques can also incorporate additional external sources of evidence, such as sparse human annotations or information from digital elevation maps.
-More recently, deep machine learning has produced significantly better results due to deep neural networks' ability to learn optimal low-level image features from large-scale training data [49], [131],
+More recently, deep machine learning has produced significantly better results due to deep neural networks' ability to learn optimal low-level image features from large-scale training data [50], [132], methods can not be directly applied to pathology image registration.
+Pathology image registration presents its unique challenges due to the overwhelmingly large data scale, a massive number of objects, and large tissue variations.
+Most prevalent pathology image processing approaches are bounded by 2D phenotypic structure analysis, with limited capacity for processing 3D pathologic objects in imaging volumes.
+Although some methods have been developed to process 3D pathology imaging data, they only focus on one processing step with no complete 3D analysis pipeline presented [141]-[151].
+In spite of the availability of some commercial software for 3D pathology imaging analysis [152]-[155], they are still in immature stages.

-5.7 Pathology Image Analysis Related work
+5.7.
+Pathology Image Analysis Related work